 NOTICE TO APPROVED PERSONAL FINANCIAL MANAGEMENT COURSE PROVIDERS

-The Bankruptcy Court for the Southern District of Georgia will permit personal financial management course providers to file the Certificate of Debtor Education under Rule 1007(b)(7) electronically using the electronic financial management course certificate filing program (eFinCert) instead of requiring course providers to register as a limited filer in the court’s CM/ECF case management system.
+The Bankruptcy Court for the Southern District of Georgia will permit personal financial management course providers to file the Certificate of Debtor Education under Rule 1007(b)(7) electronically using the electronic financial management course certificate filing program (eFinCert) instead of requiring course providers to register as a limited filer in the Court’s CM/ECF filing system.

 Use of this electronic filing program constitutes certification that the filer is a U.S. Trustee approved provider of a personal financial management instructional course.

 The use of this program requires the filer to have a PACER login.
 If you do not have a PACER login, please visit https://pacer.uscourts.gov/register-account to register.